Louisville Muhammad Ali International Airport: History

 Standiford Field was built by the Army Corps of Engineers in 1941 on a parcel of land south of Louisville that was found not to have flooded during the Ohio River flood of 1937.
 It was named for Dr. Elisha David Standiford, a local businessman and politician, who was active in transportation issues and owned part of the land.
 The field remained under Army control until 1947, when it was turned over to the Louisville Air Board for commercial operations.

-Until around 1947, Bowman Field was Louisville's main airport.
+Until around 1947, Bowman Field was Louisville's main airport, which was too close to downtown to expand.
 For many years, passenger traffic went through the small brick Lee Terminal at Standiford Field.
 Today's more modern and much larger facilities were built in the 1980s.
 Most of the Lee Terminal was later torn down.

 When Standiford Field was built by the U.S. Army Corps of Engineers in 1941, it had one 4000 ft runway.
 The airfield opened to the public in 1947 and all commercial service from Bowman Field moved to Standiford Field.
 American, Eastern, and TWA were the first airlines and had 1,300 passengers a week.
 The airlines used World War II barracks on the east side of the field until May 25, 1950, when a proper terminal opened.
 Lee Terminal could handle 150,000 passengers annually and included 6 new gates, which increased terminal space to 114420 sqft.
 The three runways (1, 6 and 11) were all 5000 ft.

 The April 1957 Official Airline Guide shows 45 weekday departures on Eastern Airlines, 19 American, 9 TWA, 4 Piedmont and 2 Ozark.
 Scheduled jet flights (Eastern 720s to Idlewild) began in January–February 1962.